Mike-Yue/tk_bot/README.md

 The program configuration file for this teamkill bot is located at `/etc/supervisor/conf.d/TK_bot.conf`

 If updates are made to the `TK_bot.conf` file, remember to run `sudo supervisorctl reread && sudo supervisorctl update` to reload the config file and update.

+To restart the bot after pulling in the most recent changes, run `sudo supervisorctl restart tk_bot`